Drop us a line

-Azati helped the customer create a full-fledged plugin for the Jira Service Desk to enhance the software functionally, add all necessary features, and efficiently handle incoming applications.
+Azati helped the customer to create a full-fledged plugin for the Jira Service Desk to enhance the software functionally, add all necessary features, and efficiently handle incoming applications.

 The customer is an international IT company that for more than 28 years provides a range of services varying from systems integration to application development consulting.